 Integrated pest management (IPM) is the industry best practice-driven approach that exhausts all non-chemical methods of control prior to considering the use of chemical pest management materials.
 The practice of IPM is rooted in inspection, the key to identifying the source of an issue, which may be corrected with exclusion and other non-chemical techniques for longer-term control.
 IPM attempts to find and eliminate the root cause of the pest problem rather than solely treat the symptoms.

 For IPM programs to see success, there must be a strong relationship between the client and pest management provider.
-The strategy of the program should be based on technical knowledge and will be enhanced with strong client-provider communication.
+An effective program strategy is based on technical knowledge and is enhanced by strong client-provider communication.

 A common misconception of pest management professionals (PMPs) is that they simply check traps and kill bugs.
 While that is part of the process, there is much more involved.

 Steps in the IPM Process

 Inspection is the anchor of a strong IPM program.
 Effective inspections are tailored to the client’s industry and their specific pest pressures.
 For example, hospitality and hotel clients often have different needs than retail clients.

 This is the most effective long-term measure of pest prevention available.
 Exclusion keeps pests from entering facilities in the first place.
 The PMP uses analysis from the previous step and implements exclusion methods based on where pests are entering.
 They will also consider all particular behavioral characteristics and area specifics.

 IPM emphasizes trying all non-chemical methods of pest control before other types of treatments.
 Examples of non-chemical methods include exclusion, baiting, and trapping.
 Chemical methods should be used for persistent problems or isolated locations only, and just enough to correct the problem in the exact location where it’s needed.

 Documentation is proof of a strong IPM program.
 It can take many forms, from detailed service reports to trap layout maps.
-Documentation is helpful when clients are audited by a third-party, it is helpful to have detailed documentation of the pest management program.
+When clients are audited by a third-party, it is helpful to have detailed documentation of the pest management program.
 Documentation makes the difference between a good pest management program and a better one.